Last updated: 2026-04-20

 Owners are advised to park outside and away from structures as a precaution until the recall repair is complete.
 Kia will notify owners, and dealers will replace certain fuses in the electrical junction box.
 Vehicles equipped with an electronic parking brake (EPB) will also receive a HECU software update.
 Repairs will be performed free of charge.
 The recall began on April 30, 2021.
 Owners may contact Kia customer service at 1-800-333-4542.
 Kia's number for this recall is SC206.

-2020 Kia Sportage NHTSA Safety Ratings
+2020 KIA Sportage NHTSA Safety Ratings

 Overall Safety Rating